christian-posta/christian-posta.github.io/_posts/2015-12-03-devops-and-the-myth-of-efficiency-part-ii.md

 ## Part III?

 So what about the cool technology that's coming out and branded as "DevOps" etc?
 What about CI/CD, build automation, etc?
 How do these all play into the narrative I've outlined above?
+I was oringinally planning to write two parts, but I've got more to say.
 Stay tuned to part III!